 They all can choose from taking one of many trains from Civitavecchia train station, taking a regular taxi or pre-arranged private car transfers.
 Taking and organised day trips could be an excellent option for cruise visitors who want to enjoy thoroughly while exploring Rome

-First you need to take one of shuttle buses running between the various cruise-ship piers and Forte Michelangelo at the entrance of the port.
+Once your cruise ship dock in the port o Civitavecchia and you disembark, you need to take one of shuttle buses running between the various cruise-ship piers and Forte Michelangelo at the entrance of the port.
 From there it's a short 10-minute walk down Viale Garibaldi to the train station.
-Consider buying a BIRG one-day travel pass (€9.30) at the station which includes travel down to Rome and back and bus/metro travel within the city.
+If Civitavecchia is your embarkation or debarkation port, you'll have your luggage with your and might find convenient to take a taxi to reach the train station.

 You will find a very few taxis at the port.
 However, don't count on any of these to take you to the train station.
 And, if you want one of them to take you from Civitavecchia to Rome, you may find yourself out of luck.
 The huge number of passengers disembarking at once overwhelms the supply.